 Career education/art.
 Arrange students into groups and assign each group a career category, such as technology, medicine, or entertainment.
 Ask students to research as many jobs as possible within their assigned category and create a poster encouraging other students to enter that career field.
 Remind older students to research and include specific information on their posters, such as job descriptions, educational requirements, and salary ranges.

 History.
 Write the name of each first lady on a separate index card and ask each student to pick a card.
 (Some students might pick more than one card.)
 Have students research the first lady they chose and write a brief description of that first lady on the card.
-(Students might use the First Ladies' Gallery as a resource.)
+(Students might use the White House website's First Ladies Section as a resource.)
 Arrange students into teams and have teams take turns reading the descriptions and guessing the identity of each first lady.
 When the game is over, invite students to name the president married to each first lady.

 Write a biography.
-At the Encyclopedia of Women's History, kids can read biographies of famous women and submit an original biography of a famous woman they admire.
+At the National Women's Hall of Fame website, kids can read biographies of famous women and submit an original biography of a famous woman they admire.
 Younger students might write a biography of an important woman in their lives.

 Geneology.
 Have students use this tool to create their family tree.
 Younger students might just include their parents and grandparents.